Careers and Employability Introduction 2021-22

 Find the Law School’s Employability and Skills Initiative events on the Law Community website.

 You can apply for e-mentoring by a professional working in a career that is of interest.
-Applications are now open and close on 16 October.
+Applications are now open and close in mid-October.

 These starting points can help you to reflect on your options, make individual choices and plan what you need to do to put that into action.